pradyuman-verma/pradyuman-verma/README.md

 - 🏫 I'm currently Final year Undergraduate student at @IIT_ROORKEE

-- I am a security research fellow at @yAcademyDAO
+- I am a security research resident at @yAcademyDAO

 - 🔭 Previously I worked as smart contract engineer at @instadapp

 - Creator @Blockchain society IIT Roorkee.

+- Summer of Bitcoin'21 Fellow, where I worked on @bcoin-org project.

 <!--
 -😐 I have a love/hate relationship with Programming -->